Ralireza/spoken-digit-recognition/README.md

 * Evaluate the model

 # Hands on code
+this is for lazy progrmmer and easy understand whole of project at one look.
 * ## Parsing data and extract feature from them in this way (0.20 % for test)
 ```python
 def build_dataset(sound_path='spoken_digit/'):